-90 Day Fiancé's Larissa Dos Santos Lima Reveals She Has a New Boyfriend
+90 Day Fiancé's Larissa Dos Santos Lima Reveals She Has a New Boyfriend 1 Month After Divorce Filing

 One fan inquired, "Would you say you're in a healthier mental state with your new man?"
 She responded, "I feel in peace.
 I thought that be happy was a dead dream.
 Now I see how much is important kiss and hugs."

-Larissa has had a rough couple of months because she was arrested for domestic battery in November and accused her husband Colt Johnson of cheating on her, who subsequently filed for divorce on Jan.
+Larissa has had a rough couple of months because she was arrested for domestic battery in November and accused her husband Colt Johnson of cheating on her, who later filed for divorce on Jan.
 11.

 Right after the divorce announcement, Colt posted a long statement on Instagram about their relationship and his feelings about his "soon to be ex-wife."